In This Article

 Already Running Late?

 If you're running late but still want to wear a dramatic makeup look, Gerstein recommends this one-step smoky-eye application via a long-wear cream shadow.
-Simply apply this slightly reflective, charcoal-toned shadow for an instant smoky eye that lasts all night.
-Pro tip: If you have oily lids, Gerstein says to use a primer like Nars Pro Prime Eyeshadow Base ($26) to ensure your cream shadow stays in place.
+Simply apply this slightly reflective, charcoal-toned shadow for an instant smoky eye that lasts all night, remembering to keep it below the crease.
+Pro tip: If you have oily lids, or just anticipate being out a long time, Gerstein says to use a primer like Nars Pro-Prime Eyeshadow Base ($26) to ensure your shadow stays in place.
+Let it dry fully before proceeding to the actual shadow.

 Have 5 Minutes?